delimitrou/DeathStarBench/socialNetwork/helm-chart/README.md

 The main goal of this project is to automate the process of deploying Social Network Microservices on a Kubernetes cluster natively using helm chart.

 ## Structure of helm chart  ##
 Every microservice is packaged into its own isolated helm chart.
 All these packages are assembled under one main helm chart.
-Microservices share the same deployment, service and configmap files templates which are parameterized using values from `values.yaml` file in each microsevice package.
+Microservices share the same deployment, service and configmap files templates which are parameterized using values from `values.yaml` file in each microservice package.
 Helm charts also share the same config files.
 The main helm chart contains global values which are shared among microservices but can be individually overridden.

 ## Shared config files ##
 Microservices with same purposes share config files which can be found under `templates/configs` in the main helm chart.